3123958139/todo-list-fullstack/README.md

     - Add a sql file for creating your database, end it with a test select.
     - At the top of the file, click, "Run on active connection" button.
     - Results for each statement will be on a tab in the right split.
 Check last one.
-9. Spring Initializr: Create Maven Project (Java 21)
+9. From command palette Spring Initializr: Create Maven Project (Java 21)
     - Add our usual deps:
         - Spring Web
         - JDBC